mdn/content/files/en-us/web/css/inset-area_value/index.md

   - : Valid with all the keyword types, spans the cell listed as well as the adjacent cells in the same row or column.
 See [`span-all`](#span-all) below.

-For example, `top span-left` spans the top center and top left grid cells.
+For example, `top span-left` spans the top-center and top-left grid cells.

 > **Note:** Trying to pair a row or column keyword with an inappropriate spanning keyword will result in an invalid value.
-For example, `right span-right` is invalid — you can't select the center right grid tile and then try to span further to the right.
+For example, `right span-right` is invalid — you can't select the center-right grid tile and then try to span further to the right.

 ### Physical grid keyword defaults